Italian gastronomy in Quebec: flavors, tradition, and passion

 Chianti Classico, Amarone, and Prosecco

-Chianti Classico DOCG, with its characteristic black rooster bottle, pairs wonderfully with grilled meats and aged cheeses.
+Chianti Classico DOCG, with its characteristic black rooster bottle, wonderfully accompanies grilled meats and aged cheeses.
 Amarone della Valpolicella, made from dried grapes, offers an almost sweet richness and aromas of prunes and chocolate.
 And Prosecco?
 It opens the meal with fanfare, fresh and lively like a warm-up lap before the race.

 Entry-levelProsecco DOC